oxyhelpdesk/TigerPi/README.md

 # TIGERPI OS README
 ## BY ENNY JOLE
 ------------
 These are tools for the TigerPi OS used by the Occidental College TigerPi.
 TigerPi OS is created with PiBaker.
-More info on TigerPi can be found [here] (helpdesk.oxycreates.org/kb/TigerPi).
+More info on TigerPi can be found [here](helpdesk.oxycreates.org/kb/TigerPi).
 ## SETUP DETAILS
 1. At first boot, the Pi will enable VNC, SSH, and connect to wifi.
 1. The user password will be changed.